Cultural Restitution

 After this was written....

-In October 2024 the German Federal government, the States and Local Governments announced an agreement has been reached over the Arbitration Rules.
+In October 2024 the German Federal government, the 16 States and Local Governments announced an agreement has been reached over the Arbitration Rules.
 Starting in 2025, claims can be heard by the new Arbitration Court for Nazi Looted Property.
-Unlike previously, it also means the Court's awards will be enforceable and museums will be forced to submit to the jurisdiction of the Court.
+Unlike previously, it also means the Court's awards will be binding and enforceable.
+Museums will be forced to submit to the jurisdiction of the Court.
 The German Lost Art Foundation (Deutsches Zentrum Kulturgutverluste) will serve as the secretariat of the Arbitration Court with responsibility for administration issues.
 Access will be free of charge both for claimants and for public museums, although each party will be liable for their own legal costs.
-The process will be reviewed after three years or after the tenth arbitral award.
-Meanwhile, lobbying continues to amend Germany's statute of limitation, which remains a significant obstacle to restitution claims succeeding.
+Germany's government approved the tribunal in January 2025.